 - Reviewers should not be receiving and reviewing the manuscript if there is a potential conflict of interest between them and the authors.

-- The author ensures that the material to be published have not been published and sent to another place simultanously
+- The author ensures that the material to be published have not been published and sent to another place simultaneously

 - The author is not involved in plagiarism.

-- Authors are not advised to publish any personal information that may make the patient recognizable identity in the form of the description section, photograph or genealogy.
-When photographs of patients is very important and indispensable as scientific information, the authors have received approval in written form and has clearly stated it.
+- Authors are not advised to publish any personal information that may make the patient recognizable identity in the form of the description section, photograph, or genealogy.
+When photographs of patients are very important and indispensable as scientific information, the authors have received approval in written form and have clearly stated it.

 - In the case of experiments on humans, the authors state that the study was in accordance with the ethical standards of the Helsinki declaration, which leads the human experiment.
 If there are doubts raised whether the study took place in accordance with the declaration, the author should explain it.
 In the case of experiments on animals, the author has certified that the author has followed the guidelines and abroad with regard to animal experiments in the laboratory.

-- Authors must submit the data and details to the editor, if suspected falsification or fabrication of data.
+- Authors must submit the data and details to the editor if suspected of falsification or fabrication of data.

 - The authors should explain everything that can give rise to a conflict of interest such as employment, research costs, consulting fees, and intellectual property on guidelines for Journal of Biological Sciences and Medicine writers